hope61/flipit.bg_checker/README.md

 Open the .env file and provide the necessary values:
 Set the web_hock variable to the Discord webhook URL where you want to receive notifications.

+Edit the var.py found inside the core folder

 Run the script:

     python flipit_bg_checker.py